-Also, keep in mind, >$0 pay back is not alway good.
+Also, keep in mind, >$0 pay back is not always good.
 If you could be getting even more with a no annual fee card, you should.
-There is always opportunity cost to consider.
+There is always an opportunity cost to consider.

 What Do You Spend Your Money On?

 Now we’re getting into the fun (complicated) part.

 Some cards offer a simple cash back percentage on all purchases (like the new Apple Card that debuted in 2019).
-Usually, these types of cards are the free ones.
+Usually, these types of cards are free ones.

 As mentioned at the beginning of this article, a lot of credit cards are getting more complex and no longer offering straight cash back percentages.
 Many annual fee credit cards offer a percentage of cash back on all purchases (say, 1% or 1.5%), but then offer higher rewards on certain categories (like, 4% on groceries, or 3% on dining).

 For example, the Chase Sapphire Reserve ($550 annual fee with $300 travel credit) offers: